Today’s Reading: Genesis 15-18:15

 God reminded Abram that the promise for his descendants included the promise for a territory or inheritance.
 Abram’s response – “O Sovereign Lord, how can I be sure that I will actually possess it?”
 Abram again recognizes that God is in charge and God again confirms his promise (15:8,18-19).

 The Scriptures say that Abraham had two sons, one from his slave wife and one from his freeborn wife.
 The son of the slave wife was born in a human attempt to bring about the fulfillment of God’s promise.
 But the son of the freeborn wife was born out of God’s own fulfillment of his promise. – Galatians 4:22-23

-There have been too many times in my life when I have made a human attempt to force God’s hand.
-What a great reminder for me this morning that God has a plan, God has a way and God has His own timing.
+There have been too many times in my life when I, like Sarai, have made a human attempt to force God’s hand and made a mess of things.
+What a great reminder this morning that God has a plan, God has a way and God has His own timing.
 I can rest and relax in His Sovereignty!

 “I am El-Shaddai – ‘God Almighty.’
 Serve me faithfully and live a blameless life.
 I will make a covenant with you, by which I will guarantee to give you countless descendants.” – Genesis 17:1-2

 Abram loved Ishmael and asked God to fulfill His promise through his son.
-This is God’s response:
+This was God’s response: